-Mystery Science Theater 3000 Presents "Detective" [257] was a somewhat influential game, spawning some later 'mystery science theater' games and introducing the idea of the 'so bad it's good' text adventure.
-Detective [47] was, I believe, an AGT game (a parser better than many other non-Inform/Tads parsers, including AdvSys and Adrift), written by a teenager.
+Mystery Science Theater 3000 Presents "Detective" [Forman et al. 1995] was a somewhat influential game, spawning some later 'mystery science theater' games and introducing the idea of the 'so bad it's good' text adventure.
+Detective [Barringer 1993] was, I believe, an AGT game (a parser better than many other non-Inform/TADS parsers, including AdvSys and Adrift), written by a teenager.
 The authors of this game contacted the Detective author and received permission to mock the game with this MST'ing.

-Undertow[301] is a game I actually liked.
-Stephen Granade wrote many of my favorite games later, and this is his first effort (or second, depending on when Waystation[302] was released).
+Undertow^[Granade 1995a] is a game I actually liked.
+Stephen Granade wrote many of my favorite games later, and this is his first effort (or second, depending on when Waystation^[Granade 1995b] was released).
 You are involved in a murder mystery on a yacht.
 Very reminiscent of the Infocom mysteries, with characters on a timer.
-However, it suffered from being too hard, and having some guess-the-verb issues.
+However, it suffered from being too hard, and having some guessthe-verb issues.

-A Night at the Museum Forever[23] was the first IFComp time travel game.
+A Night at the Museum Forever [Angelini 1995] was the first IFComp time travel game.
 It has some clever ideas, but it basically amounts to going back and forth in time, affecting the future.
 To me, this was a foreshadowing of the vast middle wasteland of IFComp games where the game is big and slightly underimplemented, and impossible without a walkthrough; but where after reading the walkthrough, you scratch your head and say "I guess that makes sense."
 This type of game was very common in the first few years.

-All Quiet on the Library Front[588] is just an unabashed fanboy game; you are at a museum full of the best IF titles, and you wander around checking it all out.
-Like A Night at the Museum Forever, it suffers from 'flail about until something happens'-it is, but is an interesting snapshot of one author's feelings for contemporary IF.
+All Quiet on the Library Front [Phillips 1995] is just an unabashed fanboy game; you are at a museum full of the best IF titles, and you wander around checking it all out.
+Like A Night at the Museum Forever, it suffers from 'flail about until something happens'-itis, but is an interesting snapshot of one author's feelings for contemporary IF.

-Tube Trouble[788] was just a very small game about using the subway, with the same issues as the previously mentioned 2 games.
+Tube Trouble [Tucker 1988] was just a very small game about using the subway, with the same issues as the previously mentioned two games.
 It only placed lower due to being smaller.
 However, there were none of the terrible homebrew games or deathly buggy games or troll games that plagued later comps.

-$Undo^{[179]}$ was a game far ahead of it's time.
+Undo [deMause 1995] was a game far ahead of its time.
 It is a dadaist, absurdist game, based on an absurd joke.
 You can do things like 'take nothing' and 'drop nothing', and interact with computer faults.
 It's tiny, and reminiscent of Rybread Celsius' later games.
 Many people said they liked it, but that it was too short.

-4.1.3 Impact
+3.1.3 Impact